Tinkerforge/doc/source/Programming_Interfaces.rst

 Low Level Programming Interface (LLPI)
 --------------------------------------

-If you have a microcontroller board and want to use Bricks/Bricklets, the Low Level Programming Interface may hit the spot.
+If you have a microcontroller board (such as Arduino) and you want to use Bricks/Bricklets, the Low Level Programming Interface can be used.
 You can access every :ref:`Brick <product_overview_bricks>` over a **SPI**, **I2C** or **serial** connection.
 :ref:`Bricklets <product_overview_bricklets>` can be accesses by these interfaces over the connected Brick.

-Additionally it is possible to use our Bricklets as breakout boards and read the equipped sensor directly (e.g. the analog voltage of a light sensor).
+Additionally it is possible to use Bricklets as breakout boards and read the equipped sensor directly (e.g. the analog voltage of a light sensor).